|

 and later as war intensified, Parish Invasion Committees were formed and a German

-Prisoner of War (POW) camp (No. 266) opened in Langdon Hills around 1943 on a field at the top of Dry Street. |
+Prisoner of War (POW) camp (No. 266) opened in Langdon Hills sometime around the end of hostilities

 |